-Partnership Fund for Victims of Hate Violence
+Partnership Fund for Victims of Hate/Violence

 What the Fund Does

-Began in 1987, the Partnership Fund provides partial compensation for property damage to victims of racial, ethnic, religion, sexual orientation and disability based hate/violence.
+Since 1987, the Partnership Fund provides partial compensation for property damage to victims of racial, ethnic, religion, sexual orientation and disability based hate/violence.
 Acts of prejudice and hate are traumatic for both the targeted individuals and the community as a whole.
 The Partnership Fund's goals are to demonstrate community support for the victims and ease the financial consequences of such violence.
 A comprehensive program of monitoring, community education, law enforcement, and victim assistance, the Partnership Fund for Victims of Hate/Violence serves as a model for communities elsewhere.
 The Partnership Fund is a sub-committee of the Committee on Hate/Violence.

 Who is Eligible to Receive Help

-Individuals and private institutions may be eligible to receive financial assistance for the fund to repair or replace their property if: the property was damaged by a hate/violence act committed because of race, ethnicity, religion, sexual orientation or disability; the hate/violence incident occurred in Montgomery County; and prompt application is made to the Montgomery County Office of Human Rights.
+Individuals and private institutions may be eligible to receive financial assistance for the fund to repair or replace their property if:

 How to Apply